 Global Detroit has partnered with regional economic development partners, as well as with our friends in Windsor, Canada to develop an analysis of a regional nearshoring initiative that would aggressively recruit firms that want to expand operations in the U.S., but who are restrained by our immigration caps on skilled international workers.
 Detroit-Windsor can become the leading “nearshoring” base for the new economy.
 Not other U.S. region is as close, as large, or possesses as much binational business acumen developed over years of cooperative work on automotive manufacturing and other industries.

-Global Great Lakes Network
+WE Global Network

 What Can Immigrants Do